Skip to main content

 4. Reflect the pace and service style of the setting

-A hotel front desk resume does not read exactly like a restaurant floor resume, and fine dining is not the same as fast-paced casual service.
-Your resume should reflect the guest expectations, speed, and coordination style of the setting you are targeting.
+A hotel front desk resume will not read the same as a restaurant floor resume, and fine dining differs from fast-paced casual service.
+Make sure your resume reflects the guest expectations, speed, and coordination style of your target setting.

 See Quick rule